Travel to the UK during Covid-19: What you need to know before you go - KVIA

 Non-UK residents from red list countries are currently refused entry to the UK.

-British residents arriving home from red list destinations, which include South Africa and India — must undergo the 10-day hotel quarantine at their own expense.
+British residents arriving home from red list destinations must undergo a 10-day hotel quarantine at their own expense.

 Before arriving in the UK, these travelers must purchase what the UK government calls a “quarantine package,” covering the stay in hotel quarantine and food and drink while there.